carystanley/ld50-life-of-a-mosquito/README.md

 # ld50-life-of-a-mosquito
-Ludum Dare 50 Entry - Life of a Mosguito
+Ludum Dare 50 Entry - Life of a Mosquito